romain-abc/OpenWeatherMapBundle/README.md

 * API Key (APPID) from [OpenWeatherMap](https://home.openweathermap.org/users/sign_up)*²*
 * Dependencies: [`Guzzle`](https://packagist.org/packages/guzzlehttp/guzzle)

-*²Please note that the free version of OpenWeatherMap restricts the number of calls per month (see [documentation] (https://openweathermap.org/price)).
+*²Please note that the free version of OpenWeatherMap restricts the number of calls per month (see [documentation](https://openweathermap.org/price)).
 For a large number of calls, I recommend to setting up a cache (not currently managed in this package).*

 Installation
 ------------